A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 What Care Is Provided in Assisted Living?

-Services provided in an assisted living community will vary, but generally, you can expect meals, laundry, housekeeping, and maintenance to be taken care of.
+Services provided in an assisted living community vary, but generally, you can expect meals, laundry, housekeeping, and home maintenance support.

 Assisted living services